msnwatson/cs109aproject/index.md

 1. Clean tweet data:
     Before clustering, the tweet data was cleaned.
 First, each tweet was transformed into only lowercase characters, stopwords were removed, and URLs were removed.
 Next, each word in the tweets were stemmed, lemmatized, and tokenized.
 After the corpus of tweets was cleaned, each word was vectorized using Google’s XXXX.
 2. Cluster tweet data
 We clustered vectorized words using k-means clustering.
-We determined 20 was an appropriate number of clusters by XXXX.
+We determined 20 was an appropriate number of clusters by using the elbow plot method.
+We ran the clustering algorithm, varying the number of clusters in each iteration and measuring the sum of square errors of each cluster.
+Then, we selected the number of clusters near the elbow point.
 3. Creating tags
 After clusters were created, we read over the words closest to each cluster’s centroid to determine the topic the cluster was describing.
 Each word was listed and described quantitatively by its cosine similarity with the cluster’s centroid.
 If the word with the highest cosine similarity value was close to 1 (above 0.9) - indicating a high degree of closeness with the cluster centroid - it was used as the cluster’s topic.
 However, if the closest word did not have a cosine similarity sufficiently close to 1, we instead deduced a topic based on our reading of the cluster’s most characteristic words; e.g., the words with the highest cosine values.
 For example, the top four words in one cluster were: obama, clinton, mccain, hillary.
 In this cluster “obama” had a cosine similarity value of 0.97, so it was used as a tag.
 The top five words in a different cluster were: $, billion, tax, Unfunded_pension_liability.
 In this cluster, no word had a cosine similarity greater than 0.9, so we determined that the word most descriptive of this group of words was “money”.
 Because a number of clusters appeared to be capturing noise, the final list of tags included 11 words: 'obama', 'criminal', 'thanks', 'america', 'china', 'money', 'president', 'democrat', 'trump', 'vote', 'jobs'.
 4. Tagging tweets